carqo/core/README.md

-# Carqo
+# 📦 carqo/core

-The open standard for simple, structured logistics data.
+Carqo is an open-source logistics data standard that brings clarity and simplicity to the global transport ecosystem.
+It defines a unified structure for shipments, parties, planning, and reporting, allowing carriers, shippers, platforms, and software vendors to speak the same language.

-## Core
+## Structure

 ```mermaid
 graph TD